 The following are a few ways that you can own your professional learning journey as an educator:

-- Book Studies / Book Clubs: This enables people to make sense out of idea in-depth, over time, in both an individual and group setting.
+- Book Studies / Book Clubs: This enables people to make sense out of an idea in-depth, over time, in both an individual and group setting.
 You could also do a podcast club where you listen to a podcast ahead of time.
 Book clubs can work well in a hybrid format, where people not only meet in person but also meet in a private Facebook group or on Voxer.
 But you can also do fully online book clubs, either synchronously (meeting up via video conferencing) or asynchronously (using a discussion feature in an LMS or using social media).

 - Mastermind Groups: A mastermind group is a close-knit closed group of 4-6 people where each person has equal status.
 In other words, there is no leader.
-Typically, the member are all working on their own projects and they meet together as a form of mutual accountability.
+Typically, the members are all working on their own projects and they meet together as a form of mutual accountability.
 Often, they share their goals, their progress, their needs, and their ideas.
 It’s a chance to share success stories but also share mistakes and frustrations.
 However, the group is solutions-focused, meaning you are actively seeking feedback and input.
 While some mastermind groups are unstructured, many use a specific “hot seat” structure to facilitate discussions.
 Mastermind groups are a great way to own your professional learning by engaging in self-directed problem-solving with a group of fellow educators.
 You can share lesson ideas, curriculum ideas, or strategies you have been using in your classroom.

 - Advocacy: We don’t always think of advocacy as professional development.
 However, when you actively engage in advocacy, you are changing the system of education.
 This advocacy work will give you firsthand knowledge of the education policies, structures, and systems.
 It can help you grow as a systems thinker while also allowing you to grow professionally as an advocate.
 Education is not socially neutral and advocacy work can help you pay attention to injustices within the system.
-As a white man, my advocacy work has involved hard conversations about race and white supremacy, so that I can work toward being more anti-racist.
-It involves listening with intention.
-Honestly, it has involved a lot of mistakes.
-But it’s a critical part of my professional learning as an educator because it shapes my entire approach to teaching.

 - Online Courses and Webinars: There are many different options for online courses.
 They might be scheduled or self-paced.
 They might be synchronous (meeting via a video chat) or asynchronous.
 You might also do shorter webinars that give you a quick overview off a topic.
 Another option is a fully online full-day conference.